tmpfs/async-validate/README.md

 function required()
 ```

-Validate a required field, typically invoked from the validation rule function.

-Raises an error if a required field is not present.
+Validate a required field, typically invoked from the validation rule function, raises an error if a required field is not present.

 ##### pattern